Disorderly Conduct in Fairfax County

 Exhibit · Case-outcome distribution

-Source: 230 General District Court records, Fairfax County, 2025 — VirginiaCourtFile.com
+Source: 250 General District Court records, Fairfax County, 2025.
+See the 2025 Virginia Criminal Court Outcomes report for statewide context. — VirginiaCourtFile.com

 Exhibit · How Fairfax County compares